dyle71/keyquack/README.md

 ### More fun

 * Use `--distribute` to distribute the frequency of the sound across the keyboard.
-* Use `--sound muh` to switch to cows instead of ducks.
+* Use `--sound moo` to switch to cows instead of ducks.
 * Use `--list-only` to see what sounds are currently available.